gigiigig/blog/tlp-step-by-step/introduction.md

 ## Shapeless

-When talking about TLP in Scala it is mandatory to mention Shapeless, it is the library that pushed the boundaries of what is possible to do in Scala with types, many of the examples that we are going to see at the end are based on Shapeless, and basically every library that is relying on TLP depends on Shapeless.
+When talking about TLP in Scala it is mandatory to mention Shapeless, it is the library that pushed the boundaries of what is possible to do in Scala with types, many of the examples that we are going to see later are based on Shapeless, and basically every library that is relying on TLP depends on Shapeless.

 ## How to read